gmdods/caper/README.md

 # Caper
-An attempt at a compile-time C.
+An attempt at an extended C.

 ## Building